cetz-package/cetz/README.md

   <td>Pie Chart</td>
   <td>3D Chart</td>
 </tr></table>

 *Click on the example image to jump to the code.*

 ## Usage

-For information, see the [manual](manual.pdf).
+For information, see the [manual](https://github.com/johannes-wolf/typst-canvas/blob/master/manual.pdf).

-*Note: this package has not been submitted to the typst preview package repo yet!
-The following example wont work.*

 To use this package, simply add the following code to your document:
 ```